 Mass Tort Lead Generation Companies

 The difficulties of lead generation lead many firms to seek out partnerships with other firms or lead generation companies.
 When working with other firms, the firm that brings in the client will get a percentage of the settlement.
-But with lead generation companies, the firm that tries the case pays for the lead up front.
+But with lead generation companies, the firm that tries the case pays for the leads upfront.
 That means it doesn’t have to share its cut of the settlement.

 Hoerman has experience working with mass tort lead generation companies, and there’s a big drawback.
 “These companies don’t understand the specifics of the law, so you may get a lot of leads, but very few that have any chance of going to court,” she said.